lethang7794/devops-book/chap-03.md

 - Configure the `kubeconfig` (Kubernetes configuration) to access the Kubernetes cluster.

   > [!TIP]
-  > If you're running the Kubernetes cluster via Docker Desktop, the Docker Destkop has already update the config for you.
+  > If you're running the Kubernetes cluster via Docker Desktop, the Docker Desktop has already update the config for you.

   - Tell `kubectl` to use the context that Docker Desktop added